Do you want to learn how to get backlinks? Here are 21 ways to get links. It takes hard work and persistence.

 You can take advantage of this by providing the research that bloggers in your niche link to.

-In that above post, the research was done by Buzzsumo, and I simply analyzed the data that they sent me.
-Of course, I’m going to give them a few links for that, and it also opens the door for a great relationship.
+In that above post, the research was done by Buzzsumo, and we simply analyzed the data that they sent us.
+Of course, we’re going to give them a few links for that, and it also opens the door for a great relationship.

 Find an interesting question always asked in your niche, dig in, and do the research.
 When you’re done, email the results to the top bloggers in your niche, and give them first dibs.

 Most link building strategies for new sites are fairly slow.